user18130814200115-2/riverbed/README.md

 Files in the etc folder must be moved by a privileged user into `/etc/`.
 Though they are optional.

-The `local/bin/` folder so-far only contains a few minor scripts and one major one.
+The files in `local/bin/` need to be given permission to be executed `chmod +x local/bin/*`.
+The folder so-far contains the following scripts.

 - `tofi-polkit-agent` must be installed if you want gui privilege escalation to work, for instance for authenticating keyring and such.
+- screenselect A tofi enabled program that allows you to select an output, used by xdg-desktop-portal-wlr
 -`nmtui` and `alsamixer` are simple wrapper scripts to run the respective programs without color
 - `latex` is a helper script which I use for compiling latex documents, It